AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

    - :dfn:`Proxy model` for protected entries

       + Entry body executed by the active task on behalf of the waiting tasks
-      + Avoid unneeded context switches
+      + Avoids unneeded context switches
+      + Timing harder to analyze

 * Simple, efficient, interrupt handling

-    - :dfn:`Interrupt entries`
     - Protected procedures as low level interrupt handlers
     - Procedure is :dfn:`attached` to interrupt
     - Interrupt masking follows active priority